-5.6.3.2.1 IP Address Related Fields These fields give the IP address and port of either the requesting client, or the responding server.
+5.6.3.2.1 IP address related fields: These fields these fields give the IP address and port of either the requesting client, or the responding server.
 These fields have type <address>, as defined in the W3C specification.
-The supported fields are:
+The supported prefixes are: